 I voted NO on Act 46, anticipating the difficulties for our rural communities.
 When it passed, I co-sponsored legislation for extensions of the deadlines, the incentives, and options to help districts comply.

 In our district, communities met and debated fiercely the pros and cons of merging governance and with whom, which Supervisory Union to join, and the terms to do so.
 Rupert and Pawlet struggled hard over the question of expanding school choice or designating high schools in Salem and Granville.
 I believe that question is ultimately a local decision, so although I have my own opinion, as a non-resident of either town, I did not advocate either position.

 The votes were taken and re-taken and each time, the majority decided for choice.
 State approval, new boards and budgets are in place in all towns and we move forward, not back, from here.

-I am a gun owner and I support the firearm legislation the Governor signed this spring.
-Two are public safety laws which enable Extreme Risk Prevention orders and temporary confiscation of guns at domestic assaults.
+I am a gun owner and I support the firearm legislation the Governor signed in the last session.
+Two of the laws are public safety laws which enable Extreme Risk Prevention orders and temporary confiscation of guns at domestic assaults.
 The third law:

 - expands background checks to cover most firearm transactions

 - raises purchase age to 21, or 18 with completion of a hunter safety course

 - prohibits new high capacity magazines.